Altiplano Adventure

 Day 13 - Tatio Geysers – Tebenquinche Lagoon

-An early start takes us to the Tatio geysers, the world’s highest geothermal field – early mornings are the best time to visit as the geysers send great plumes of steam into the air.
-From here we continue exploring the Salar de Atacama, visiting Laguna Cejar, the salt content of which is higher than the Dead Sea, then the Tebenquinche lagoon, where flamingos come to feed.
+An early start takes us the Tatio geysers, the world’s highest geothermal field – early mornings are the best time to visit as the geysers send great plumes of steam into the air.
+From here we continue exploring the Salar de Atacama.
+We visit the Laguna Cejar, the salt content of which is higher than the Dead Sea, then the Tebenquinche lagoon, where flamingos come to feed.
 Overnight La Casa de Don Tomas or similar.
 (B)

-As our journey through the altiplano comes to an end, we fly to Chile’s cosmopolitan capital, Santiago, for the last night of your tour.
-Overnight Holiday Inn Airport Hotel or similar.
+Transfer to Calama and fly to Chile’s cosmopolitan capital, Santiago, for the last night of your tour.
+Overnight MR Providencia or similar.
 (B)

-Please note: If you wish to miss out the Amazon and join this trip from Day 7 onwards, this would be possible.
+Please note: If you wish to miss out Amboro National Park and join this trip from Day 7 onwards, this would be possible.
 Please contact us for details.

 Please note that this trip can be combined with our ‘Argentina’s Extreme North’ tour, for an epic trip through the Andes.